-\$15,000 in funding Greater Sudbury Chamber of Chambre de
+\$15,000 in funding

-Commerce
+Chamber of Commerce

 A Welcoming and Open Community

 In December of 2022, the GSDC supported the first ever Holiday Celebration for the newcomer community in Greater Sudbury welcoming over 200 individuals and their families to the Ukrainian themed celebration.
 It was an opportunity to connect with other newcomer families and supportive organizations face to face as they celebrated the holiday season.